Sydney-Informatics-Hub/Germline-ShortV/README.md

 This step runs GATK 4's HaplotypeCaller in a scatter-gather fashion.
 Each task in the job runs HaplotypeCaller for a single sample for a single genomic interval.

-Create inputs for samples in `../<cohort>.config` by:
+1. Create inputs for samples in `../<cohort>.config` by `sh gatk4_hc_make_input.sh <cohort>`.

-* `sh gatk4_hc_make_input.sh <cohort>`

 This creates Germline-ShortV/Inputs/gatk4_hc.inputs.
 Each line contains inputs for a single task for `gatk4_hc.sh`

-Check `gatk4_hc.sh` and add any parameters relevant to your study.
+2. Check `gatk4_hc.sh` and add any parameters relevant to your study.
 E.g.:

 * For PCR-free libraries it is recommended to include `-pcr_indel_model NONE`
 * The next version of this pipeline will automatically set this option for you through `../<cohort>.config` file

-Set up and run the gatk4 HaplotypeCaller job by:
+3. Set up and run the gatk4 HaplotypeCaller job by:

 * Adjusting PBS directives in `gatk4_hc_run_parallel.pbs`
 * Submitting your job: `qsub gatk4_hc_run_parallel.pbs`